The-Developer-Project/pycord-roblox-verification-bot/README.md

   4. Create a new `RemoteEvent` and name it `Verify`

-  5. Copy Script.lua and add it under `game.ServerScriptService`
+  5. Copy `Script.lua` and add it under `game.ServerScriptService`

-  6. Copy Verify.lua and add it under game.StarterPlayer.StarterPlayerScripts
+  6. Copy `Verify.lua` and add it under `game.StarterPlayer.StarterPlayerScripts`

+  7. Open `Script.lua` and change the following:

+      Set `url` to the url provided after you ran then python script and replit opened webview. it should end in `.repl.co`

+      Set